 As of this writing, the main dining room was still under construction, but there are many carts stationed around the aquarium where kids can have hot dogs, drinks and snacks.

-Getting to the Things to do With Kids in Brooklyn
+Map Site of Things to Do With Kids in Brooklyn

 6. Walk Coney Island’s Boardwalk